mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 I ended up choosing Deel, as they ticked all of my boxes.
 I'm only a week in, but it's going well so far.

-I liked that Deel has time tracking built in, whereas Pilot left that as an exercise for the contractors.

-Deel also seems to be a lot more transparent than other providers in they show the exact amount that will arrive in the contractor's bank account in their local currency.
+Deel seems to be more transparent than other providers in showing the exact amount that will arrive in the contractor's bank account in their local currency.
 Other providers just promise to do their best in finding good conversion rates, but you only find out the final rate when you receive payment.

 Deel is also planning to expand into payroll services for US-based employees.
 That would be great for me, as I've been disappointed with Justworks and Gusto.

 Deel costs $49/mo per contractor, which is pricey, but I'm willing to pay if it frees up more of my time.

 ### Pilot

 Pilot is pretty similar to Deel.
 They're both backed by Y Combinator, and they have a similarly slick UI.
+Pilot doesn't support time tracking, while Deel does.

 I signed up for Pilot first, and I was planning to use them, but they took an entire week to activate my account.
 In the meantime, another founder mentioned Deel, so I switched.
-Get it together, Pilot.
+It pays to onboard your customers well.

 ### Remote